teamworktf/website_api/README.md

 #### Get a specific map-stats

 Retrieve map statistics about a certain map (updated every 5 minutes).

-Note that the context field can be null, as we have no additional information about all maps.
+* Context field can be NULL, as we do not always have screenshots for every gamemap.
+* First seen field can be NULL, as we only track gamemaps since 2017 (and a lot of maps existed before that time)
+* normalized_map_name is the map name, minus any version number (e.g. ctf_2fort_b2 becomes ctf_2fort)

 ```
 https://teamwork.tf/api/v1/map-stats/map/{map_name}?key=YOUR_API_KEY